 This blog post contains the most updated information that will teach you what supplies are needed for bushcrafting so you can start practicing this entertaining hobby!

-A knife is one of the most important items to have in your bushcraft essential gear list.
+A knife is one of the most important items to have on your bushcraft essential gear list.
 A solid, reliable blade will do more for you than any other tool and can make up for a lack of tools in some cases.
 6-12 inch knives are considered standard, but length should be based on preference.

-Bushcrafters use bushcraft knives to cut rope and branches, make stakes or snares, assist in fire making, cut down small trees, dig into something that is hard; like an apple or pineapple.
+Bushcrafters use bushcraft knives to cut rope and branches, make stakes or snares, assist in fire making, cut down small trees, and dig into something that is hard; like an apple or pineapple.

 You can also use it as a means of self-defense if you ever need protection from animals in the wild.
 Furthermore, it’s also used for cutting small pieces of wood to start a fire and for many other purposes.